minekube/connect/.web/docs/blog/gate-lite.md

   imageUrl: 'https://github.com/minekube.png'
 ---

-Gate Lite, a mode of the [Minekube Gate proxy](https://gate.minekube.com/), acts as a lightweight reverse proxy for Minecraft Java.
+Compared to classic Gate, Velocity or BungeeCord - Gate Lite, a mode of the [Minekube Gate proxy](https://gate.minekube.com/), acts as a lightweight reverse proxy for Minecraft Java.
 Unlike Gate, Velocity, or Bungeecord, it doesn't offer features like combining multiple Minecraft servers to a network or implementing network-wide features.
 Gate Lite sits in front of these proxies and simply forwards incoming connections to them.
-In addition, it offers features like an offline MOTD, several security enhancements, and of course, the ability to handle multiple Minecraft networks behind one port.
+In addition, it offers features like an offline MOTD, several security enhancements, and the ability to handle multiple Minecraft networks behind one port.

 ## Introduction

 Gate is an excellent alternative to Velocity, and the Connect network is actually based on it.
 Trust us, you won't regret it!
 You'll love the benefits of using Gate and Gate Lite, as it can help protect your server or network.

-### What is Gate Lite compared to Gate, Velocity, or Bungeecord?

-Gate Lite, a mode of the [Minekube Gate proxy](https://gate.minekube.com/), acts as a lightweight reverse proxy for Minecraft Java.
-Unlike Gate, Velocity, or Bungeecord, it doesn't offer features like combining multiple Minecraft servers to a network or implementing network-wide features.
-Gate Lite sits in front of these proxies and simply forwards incoming connections to them.
-In addition, it offers features like an offline MOTD, several security enhancements, and of course, the ability to handle multiple Minecraft networks behind one port.

 #### And how does the routing work?